Priesemann-Group/icomo/docs/contributing.md

 Report bugs at https://github.com/Priesemann-Group/comodi/issues.

-If you are reporting a bug, please include:
+If you are reporting a bug, please include ideally a minimal reproducible example.

-  - Your operating system name and version.
-  - Any details about your local setup that might be helpful in troubleshooting.
-  - Detailed steps to reproduce the bug.

 ### Fix Bugs